 Our dedication to celebrating sustainability in Africa forms an integral part of our vision at What We Cherish.
 We are fortunate to hold conversations with innovators across an intersection of industries.
 Our conversation with Esethu Cengu, co-founder and CEO of Rewoven, highlights an often-unsung aspect of the fashion industry.
+Leading the charge for a sustainable future in South Africa.
 Re-imaginening textile waste and recycling innovations.

 RECYCLING TEXTILE WASTE